 So what happened in 2005, you might ask?
 I had my first baby.
 Yep.
 And just like many other mothers, I washed my baby’s hair for the very first time with some super soapy, no-more-tears shampoo.
-And, as I was doing this, I wondered if it was gentle enough to use on the most perfect, precious human being in the whole, entire, wide world.
-So, I did a little digging and was shocked, no outraged, at what I discovered was lurking in the products I had been buying for my new family.
+As I was doing this, I wondered if it was gentle enough to use on the most perfect, precious human being in the whole, entire, wide world.
+So, I did a little digging and was shocked, no outraged, at what I discovered.
 Like most consumers, I had made a very big assumption.
-I assumed that if a product was on the store shelf it must be safe.
-Sadly, this is not the case.
+I assumed that if a product was on the store shelf it must be healthy.

 I was angry, and I felt a call to action.”

 I started by educating myself.
-I came to realise very quickly just how harmful most of our day-to-day products are on human health, especially the younger we are.
-There is junk in the water bottles, laundry soap, kitchen cleaner, candles, deodorant, baby lotion, hair serum, perfume, and of course my personal favourite: cosmetics.
-By no means is this an exhaustive list.
+I came to realise very quickly just how harmful most of our day-to-day products are on human health, especially the younger we are, and how certain chemicals were polluting the environment.
 Back then, I already knew about pesticides and herbicides in our food and water, polluted air, antibiotics and hormones in the meat, dairy and eggs, GMOs and bee colonies collapsing.
-And now there was another assault, mainly on women, and it was coming from our lipstick.
+And now there was another mine field: cosmetics.
 I was angry, and I felt a call to action.

 I grew up in the cold Canadian prairies.
 God’s Country.
 Saskatoon, Saskatchewan to be exact.
 AKA ‘The Paris of the Prairies’ (there’s a song about it) and ‘The Deep Freeze’.
 In fact, when I was 17 we had the coldest Winter on record, with temperatures recorded as colder than the moon… yes, it’s possible my friends.
 I seem to recall that the following Autumn there was a bit of a baby boom, wink, wink.